Pan American-Grace Airways: The Magna Carta of Aviation

 Braniff Airways Cofounder and President Thomas Elmer Braniff called the Civil Aeronautics Act of 1938, the Magna Carta of Aviation because it revolutionized the entire industry into a cohesive whole that gave prominence to the air carriers in the United States.
 The Act, signed into law on June 23, 1938, transferred the responsibility of non-military aviation from the Bureau of Air Commerce to the newly formed Civil Aeronautics Agency to oversee the operation of all of the nation's airlines including for economic reasons as well as safety needs and requirements.
 Airlines were now required to be issued a Certificate of Public Convenience and Necessity to prove that their service was viable to the nation's air travel needs.

 Upon enactment of the Act, it was immediately recommended that Pan American and Pan American Grace Airways be issued this certificate.
 Both carriers now operated a "circle" of service all the way around South America and their viability was more crucial than ever before.
 Pan American noted that the two carrier's services were meant to be complementary rather than competitive and in nearly every instance they were.
 Specifically, a large percentage of Pan American's traffic carried from the Canal Zone to the United States Mainland was as a result of flow-thru traffic from Pan American Grace destinations along the West Coast of South America to the Canal Zone and the same for Pan American Grace from Pan American's southbound operations to the Canal Zone.
-The certificates were issued almost immediately by the new CAA.
+Pan American-Grace received its certificate on 22 July 1940, backdated to 22 August 1938.